MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

 The Display module is a sub-part of the MicroUI library.
-When the MicroUI module is installed, the Display module must be installed in order to be able to connect the physical display with the MicroEJ Platform.
+When the MicroUI module is installed, the Display module must be installed in order to be able to connect the physical display with the VEE Port.
 If not installed, the *stub* module will be used.

-In the platform configuration file, check :guilabel:`UI` > :guilabel:`Display` to install the Display module.
-When checked, the properties file ``display/display.properties`` is required during platform creation to configure the module.
+In the VEE Port configuration file, check :guilabel:`UI` > :guilabel:`Display` to install the Display module.
+When checked, the properties file ``display/display.properties`` is required during VEE Port creation to configure the module.
 This configuration step is used to choose the kind of implementation (see :ref:`section_display_implementation`).